build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 Let’s dive deeper into what Blazor WebAssembly is, how it works, how you can create and build a Blazor WebAssembly application, how the solution is structured, how you can deploy it, and what you need to know if you want to integrate AWS services with it.

-## Blazor WebAssembly: A component-based SPA framework
+## Blazor WebAssembly: A Component-based SPA Framework

 I think, at some point in time, all good ideas end up in .NET.
 The .NET solution for rich client-side UI is Blazor.
 Blazor is a component-based framework.
 Those familiar with Angular, React, Vue.js or Svelte will be at home on that part.
 It leverages the [Razor syntax](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-6.0).
 Razor is a markup syntax for embedding .NET based code into webpages.